 We were so incredibly fortunate to have the opportunity to dine at each restaurant and I’m sharing just a few shots here of the lovely vegetarian options available.
 It can sometimes be difficult to dine in Paris as a vegetarian, but every single restaurant at The Peninsula Paris was able to accommodate any dietary restriction.
 And if you find yourself there may I suggest the following; Afternoon Tea and/or the famous Sunday Brunch at Le Lobby, early evening or late night drinks at Le Rooftop with a stunning view of the Eiffel Tower, Cantonese dinner at LiLi and of course a true French dinner at L’Oiseau Blanc also with views of the Eiffel Tower.
 I relished in each and every meal and took a moment at each to enjoy not only the delectable cuisine, but also the stunning surroundings.
 A feast for the stomach and the eyes.

 Our two nights at The Peninsula Paris were truly a dream come true and quite honestly, the nicest, most pristine hotel I’ve ever stayed at.
 I just don’t know how to capture my gratitude for such an unbelievable visit and how I’ll ever stay at another hotel again.
 I’ve been ruined!
 If you are visiting Paris, I absolutely recommend that you stay at The Peninsula Paris or at the minimum, make it a point to have a meal at one of the restaurants and indulge in a cocktail at Le Rooftop.
 I promise you will not regret it!

-Please Note: While this post is in partnership with United, all opinions are my own.
+Please Note: While this post is in collaboration with The Peninsula Paris, all opinions are my own.